Client Challenge

 Solution Strategy

-Our methodology involved conducting a physical walk-through, non-destructive impedance moisture survey, electrical resistance testing on core samples, and the utilization of drone-based visual imaging to document areas where moisture was detected or observed within the roof system.
+The testing methodology involved conducting a physical walk-through, non-destructive roof moisture survey, electrical resistance testing on core samples, and the utilization of drone-based roof inspection to document areas where moisture was detected or observed within the roof system.
 Notably, thermal drone mapping was not employed during this survey.

-The roof had many low areas that were darker in color and had dirt or debris build up throughout.
-A few of those locations have active moisture present.
-Many of these low areas were soft when walking over them indicating suspected degradation of the substrate.
+The roof had many low areas that were darker in color and had dirt or debris build-up throughout.
+A few of those locations had active moisture present.
+Many of these low areas were soft when walking over them, indicating suspected degradation of the substrate.

-The moisture meter testing portion of the moisture survey was completed with a Tramex DEC Scanner.
-The DEC Scanner settings were adjusted to reflect the amount of moisture observed and tested in each core sample.
-For example, a DEC Scanner reading of 100 indicated full saturation, 40 indicated moderate saturation, 5% indicated light moisture and 0 indicated dry.
-The DEC Scanner was used to test across all the membrane laps and were marked to indicate the beginning and end of a moisture location observed in that lap.
+The moisture meter testing portion of the roof moisture scan was completed with a Tramex DEC Scanner.
+The DEC Scanner settings were adjusted to reflect the amount of moisture observed and tested in each core sampling for roof moisture.
+For example, a DEC Scanner reading of 100 indicated full saturation, 40 indicated moderate saturation, 5 indicated light moisture, and 0 indicated dry.
+The DEC Scanner was used to test across all the membrane laps and was marked to indicate the beginning and end of a moisture location observed in that lap.

-A third-party contractor performed 4 core cuts that the Structura View team performed electrical resistance moisture testing on to help validate suspected wet/dry locations, understand where moisture is retained within the roof’s composition, and document visually observed conditions.
+A third-party contractor performed 4 core samples that the Structura View team tested using electrical resistance to help validate suspected wet/dry locations, understand where moisture is retained within the roof’s composition, and document visually observed conditions.
 The test results of the core sample and moisture probe data are documented in detail within the report.
-From the data collected, 17 moisture locations have been highlighted totaling an estimated 3,475 square feet, 38%, of moisture observed in the roof system which is also documented in detail in the report.
+From the data collected, 17 moisture locations have been highlighted, totaling an estimated 3,475 square feet—38% moisture intrusion—which is also documented in detail in the report.

-The next section of the report gives both an overview and close-up details showing visual images of the roof without any annotations along with the corresponding visual image with a moisture mapping of the validated moisture areas.
+The next section of the report gives both an overview and close-up details, showing visual images of the roof without any annotations, along with the corresponding visual images featuring moisture mapping of the validated roof moisture scan areas.
 Here are some sample images taken from this section of the report.

 Image Set: 1